ovotech/bit-node-tools/README.md

 #### Code

-To write and test code you will need [node v12.4.1+](https://nodejs.org/en/) and [yarn](https://yarnpkg.com/lang/en/) installed.
+To install dependencies and run the code you will need [node v12.4.1+](https://nodejs.org/en/) and [yarn](https://yarnpkg.com/lang/en/) installed.
 It has been tested with node version 12.4.1.

 ```shell
 brew install node@12